mdzpaulina/bitcoin-price-prediction-ai/README.md

+# Bitcoin Price Prediction with Machine Learning and Sentiment Analysis

 📜 Project Description
 This project aims to develop a prediction model for the price of Bitcoin (BTC) using Machine Learning techniques.
 The project is divided into two main phases: